SpiritualXTC/andromeda/readme.txt

 	AndromedaFX				: NVFX Wrapper (This may be too "hard-wired") AndromedaZLib			: ZLib support via a wrapper that taps into the virtual resource management

+ - Change ALL header inlcude gates to '#pragma once' rather than the old style gates

 Particle System